 - Respond to system problems and user questions in person, via email, and via a trouble ticket system.

 - Perform other duties as assigned.

-- Recent PhD in Machine Learning, Statistics, Computer Science, Mathematics or a related field.
+- Master's degree in Computer Science or related field.

 Pre-Employment Drug Test: External applicant(s) selected for this position will be required to pass a post-offer, pre-employment drug test.
 This includes testing for use of marijuana as Federal Law applies to us as a Federal Contractor.

 Security Clearance: This position requires a Department of Energy (DOE) Q-level clearance.